 Just because it’s not summer doesn’t mean the sun isn’t shining!
-The cold weather can be rather deceiving and cause many skiers to forget to pack and wear the necessary skincare products.
-However, even when it’s cold, remember that you’re spending a good chunk of the day outside on a (hopefully) nice, sunny day.
+In fact, the snow can be rather deceiving and cause many skiers to forget to pack and wear the necessary skincare products.
+However, even when it’s cold, remember that you’re spending a good chunk of the day outside on a (hopefully) sunny day.
 Protect yourself and your loved ones against harmful UV rays by wearing sunscreen on exposed skin (especially faces) while you’re out on the slopes.

 Moisturizer & Chapstick

-Along the same lines, spending time in the cold winter wind can also cause wind burn and chapped cheeks and lips.
+Along the same lines, spending time in the cold winter wind can also cause windburn and chapped cheeks and lips.
 A good moisturizer or moisturizing lotion can help keep your skin hydrated throughout the day and prevent any discomfort.
-Same goes with packing some chapstick for your lips and applying it throughout the day.
+The same goes for packing some chapstick for your lips and applying it throughout the day.
 Oftentimes you can kill two birds with one stone by finding a high-quality moisturizer and chapstick that also have SPF protection as noted above.

 Hand & Foot Warmers